wangii/AudioStreamer/README.md

 directory.
 These just need to be copied into your project and added to the compiled sources list.

-You must then also link against the AudioToolbox and Cocoa frameworks for the project to build.
+You must also link against some frameworks to build:

+* Mac - AudioToolbox, CoreServices, and Foundation (last 2 can be replaced with Cocoa)
+* iPhone - AudioToolbox, CFNetwork, and Foundation

 ## Problems/Question?